 Guide to opening a Wombat account

-At present Dabbl only offer bank transfer as a means of funding your investment account, although they do claim that they have plans to add a credit card option in the future.
-To transfer money to Dabbl you should go to the wallet within the settings on the top left hand side of the home screen.
-Within this section you can obtain the details required in order to make your transfer.
+At present Wombat only offer bank transfer or instant deposit as a means of funding your investment account, although they do claim that they have plans to add a credit card option in the future.
+To transfer money to Wombat you should go to the homepage of the app and press ‘Add money’.
+Your funds should appear in 2-5 business days for bank transfer and 2 hours for instant deposit.

 Wombat Customer Service Review

-That being said, when we did get in contact our query was answered in a timely fashion and the agent seemed knowledgeable and polite.
+That being said, when I did get in contact my query was answered in a timely fashion and the agent seemed knowledgeable and polite.

 How do I contact Wombat Invest?